The next emigrant Custom House Man we will look at had a second surprising claim to fame, of a sort.

 Thankfully today in a more peaceful era we can unashamedly – and hopefully without offending anyone – pay a small tribute to one of the men who burned the Custom House almost a century ago.

-RIP Jack Doyle, Section Leader, B Coy, 2nd Battalion of Old Dublin Brigade.
+RIP Jack Doyle, Section Leader, B Coy, 2nd Battalion of the Old Dublin Brigade.

 EXTRA – Names in photo, as promised above.